swarmstack/swarmstack/README.md

 Thanks goes to the team at Portworx for their excellent storage product and support.

-Thanks to Shannon Wynter for Caddy re-authentition fixes for LDAP.
+Thanks to Shannon Wynter for Caddy re-authentication fixes for LDAP.

 ---